bimdata/documentation/src/viewer/reference/offline_mode.md

 in situation where network availability is not guaranteed.
 For those cases it is possible to enable **offline mode**.

-Offline mode can be configured using the `api.offline` configuration:
+Offline mode can be configured on viewer creation using the `api.offline` configuration:

 ```js
 const viewer = makeBIMDataViewer({